-This paper contemplates the individual realm of machine ethics: it stresses individual moral cognition, deliberation, and behavior.
+This chapter contemplates the individual realm of machine ethics: it stresses individual moral cognition, deliberation, and behavior.
 A complementary realm stresses collective morals, and emphasizes instead the emergence, in a population, of evolutionarily stable moral norms, of fair and just cooperation, to the advantage of the whole evolved population.
-The latter realm is commonly studied via Evolutionary Game Theory by resorting to simulation techniques, typically with pre-determined conditions, parameters, and game strategies.
-The reader is referred to [36] for a complementary survey of research in the collective realm of machine ethics, which emphasizes instead the emergence, in a population, of evolutionarily stable moral norms, of fair and just cooperation, that ably discards free riders and deceivers, to the advantage of the whole evolved population.
-For a supplementary general philosophical viewpoint, as well as a survey in the same collective setting, on the issue of software sans "emotions" but with ethical discernment, the reader is referred to [32].

-The bridging of the gap between the two realms [36] would appear to be promising for future work.
-Namely, how the study of individual cognition of morally interacting multi-agent (in the context of this paper, by using LP-based reasoning features) is applicable to the evolution of populations of such agents, and vice versa.
+The latter realm is commonly studied via Evolutionary Game Theory by resorting to simulation techniques, typically with pre-determined conditions, parameters, and game strategies (see [35] for references).
+The bridging of the gap between the two realms [35] would appear to be promising for future work.
+Namely, how the study of individual cognition of morally interacting multi-agent (in the context of this chapter, by using Logic Programming-based reasoning features) is applicable to the evolution of populations of such agents, and vice versa.